How to Talk About PrEP With Partners

 Brad Tiller

 Taking PrEP is a great way to prevent HIV transmission through sex.
-When taken daily, PrEP is 99% effective at preventing HIV transmission.
+When taken as prescribed, PrEP is highly effective at preventing HIV transmission.
 And getting PrEP in Canada is now easier than ever, thanks to provincial health programs and services like Freddie.
 Despite all the upsides, not everyone is aware of what PrEP is and why people take it.
 This article covers why taking PrEP is important, and how to talk about it in the relationships in your life!

 Talking about PrEP while dating